Fed rolls out $2.3 trillion to backstop 'Main Street,' local governments

 The program offers to pump up to $500 billion into local governments, which are both on the front lines of the health battle yet also may see tax revenues collapse as unemployment rises and businesses are shut under social distancing rules aimed at curbing the spread of the virus.

-The Fed in this case is buying the bonds directly – a step called for by some Democrats in the U.S. House of Representatives as a needed prop for local governments.
+The Fed in this case is directly buying municipal bonds of up to two year’s duration – a step called for by some Democrats in the U.S. House of Representatives as a needed prop for local governments.
 The Fed’s assistance will be available to the states, the District of Columbia, counties with more than 2 million residents, and cities of more than 1 million.

+More than 15 million Americans have filed for unemployment benefits in three weeks, underscoring the depth of the pain felt by communities.

 The new “Main Street” facility will use banks to funnel up to $600 billion in loans of at least $1 million to firms that have up to 10,000 employees or less than $2.5 billion in revenue, an effort to expand the safety net for businesses begun under the CARES act recently passed by Congress.